The scientist E. O. Wilson has asserted that:-

 being compatible and possibly even complementary.
 As having an "openness as to what 'The Truth' is" in common rather than being perpetually in conflict over what The Truth is.

-The following consideration of the Science versus Religion Debate may give grounds for an acceptance that Science and Religion can co-exist in the same "Order of Things".
+The following consideration of the Science versus Religion Debate features examples of the sorts of arguments advanced by those inclined to accept Science or Religion and may give grounds for an acceptance that Science and Religion can co-exist in the same "Order of Things".

 Dissimilarities and differences are acknowledged but some indications are given that a simultaneous acceptance of the validity of both may actually be a compatible outlook to adopt.